bopjesvla/BCI/report.md

 Fig 1.
 The BCI race

-The three colored box types shown in the screenshot above directly correspond to three of the four available actions: *slide*, *jump*, and *speed*.
-If an avatar continuously performs the action that matches the box, it traverses the box in roughly 2 seconds.
-If it continuously performs any other action, it instead traverses the box in 18 seconds.
-The exception is the *rest* action, which always causes the avatar to traverse a colored box in 11 seconds and a grey box in 5 seconds.
+The box types shown in the screenshot above directly correspond to the four available actions: *slide*, *jump*, *speed*, and *rest*.
+If an avatar continuously performs the action that matches the box, it traverses the box in roughly 2 seconds, except on the grey box, which a resting avatar traverses in 5 seconds.
+If it continuously performs *rest* on any other box, the avatar traverses the box in 11 seconds.
+If it performs any other action, it instead traverses the box in 18 seconds.

 Within the constraints set by BCI, contestants are free to use any input modality of their choosing.
 As straightforward approaches like internal speech typically do not yield great results, most contestants instead opt for a proxy.